BCBA TEST PREP

 I anticipate and am ready for all scheduled online sessions.
 With this, same day unexpected cancellations can be very disruptive.
 They also represent time blocks in which I could have scheduled another person.

-Unexpected cancellations, those given with less than 24 hours warning, will typically be charged a missed appointment fee of 50% of the identified base rate.
+Unexpected cancellations are those given with less than 24 hours warning and will typically be charged a missed appointment fee of 60% of the identified base rate.
 Unique circumstances will be considered.

 Unless previously discussed and agreed, all missed appointment and individual session invoices must be met prior to the next scheduled appointment.

-While I do not request advanced payment for time blocks and have thus far kept my services 'at will,' completing a session - or missing a session by the above stated criteria - constitutes an agreement by the student to pay the invoice for that session.
+While I do not request advanced payment for time blocks and have kept my services 'at will' and session to session, completing a session - or missing a session as identified by the above stated criteria - constitutes an agreement by the student to pay the invoice for that session.

 Unlike many other online test prep services, I do not require contracts signed for mandated period of times at an upfront cost.
 While I will want to schedule groups for at least four consecutive sessions to start, 1:1 sessions are set up individually with each student.

 My students are typically very satisfied with the services and instruction I provide.
-If, for some reason, that is not the case for you, you may discontinue this service following payment of the last session held.
+If, for some reason, that is not the case for you, you may discontinue my service following payment of the last scheduled session.
 If you are unhappy with my services and/or instruction, however, my first preference would be that you let me know what's going on and why to see if we can resolve your concerns.

-Scheduled online sessions last around 90-minutes.
+Scheduled online sessions go for 75 - 90 minutes.
 While differentiation and individualization means each student's session will not look the same, we will

 Review, check-in and update.
 Questions/thoughts by students are encouraged related to the last session; other study materials online and otherwise.